This post may contain affiliate links. See my disclosure policy.

 How to Make Tomato Bisque

-2. Prepare the vegetables: Arrange the halved tomatoes, quartered bell pepper and onion, and garlic bulb on a large, rimmed baking sheet, cut side up.
+To begin, arrange the tomatoes, bell peppers, onion, and garlic on a large, rimmed baking sheet, cut side up.
 Sprinkle with salt and black pepper and drizzle with olive oil.

-6. Add the cream: Slowly stir the room-temperature heavy cream into the soup until fully combined, and add the fresh basil leaves.
+Next, slowly stir the room-temperature cream into the soup until fully combined, and add the fresh basil leaves.
 Return the soup to low heat.
-Heat gently for 5 minutes or so until warmed through.
+Heat gently for 5 minutes or until warmed through.
 Do not boil the soup once the cream has been added.

-7. Season and serve: Season with salt and black pepper to taste.
+Finally, season with salt and black pepper to taste.
 Garnish with a drizzle of heavy cream, olive oil, crushed red pepper, or fresh basil, if desired.
+Enjoy!

 Serving Ideas

 You’ll find that there are plenty of complementary sides and pairings to serve with tomato bisque, depending on the mood and occasion.
-Keep casual and easy with a grilled cheese sandwich or crusty bread, ideal for dipping.
-For fancier affairs, serve it as an appetizer in small shooter glasses with other appetizers like stuffed mushrooms or bacon-wrapped shrimp.
+For an easy lunch or dinner, serve this creamy tomato bisque with a grilled cheese sandwich or crusty bread.
+For fancier affairs, consider serving it as an appetizer in small shooter glasses with other appetizers like stuffed mushrooms or bacon-wrapped shrimp.

 Recommended Tools